 At YOS Independent School, the student, teacher, youth worker, vocational youth worker or parent may identify a need for a more flexible plan around a student’s learning.
 A Flexible Learning Arrangement Form should be completed, in consultation with the student and parent/carer if appropriate, documenting what the flexible learning plan will look like, the reasons for the plan, timelines and impact on the student’s learning.
 This written plan needs to be approved by a team leader and/or principal.

-In accordance with the Education (General Provisions ) Act 2006 (QLd); permission from the parent is not required if the entity is satisfied it would be inappropriate in the circumstances to require the written agreement of a parent.
+In accordance with the Education (General Provisions ) Act 2006 (QLD); permission from the parent is not required if the entity is satisfied it would be inappropriate in the circumstances to require the written agreement of a parent.

-Example— It may be inappropriate to require a parent’s written agreement if the student is living independently of his or her parents
+Example— It may be inappropriate to require a parent’s written agreement if the student is living independently of his or her parents.

 Decision-making